defeat the enemy, strongholds and spiritual warfare

 Before I shut the channel down, it started to grow, getting five views per video to two hundred views per video.
 Then I had a few videos completely take off, getting thousands and thousands of views.
 One got over five hundred thousand views!

 Immediately, my eyes were opened, and I could see what other people could see while watching my videos.
 I stopped asking, why aren’t people watching my videos?
-And immediately started asking, why are people watching my videos?
+I immediately started asking why people were watching my videos.
 I could see how terrible they were and was embarrassed, so I shut the channel down.
 I still secretly wanted to be a famous YouTuber, but not that way.

-A year or two went by, and now I have this new brand and I’m teaching people entrepreneurship on my website.
-At least I was trying to because, remember, no one was reading my blogs.
+A year or two went by, and now I have this new brand, and I’m teaching people about entrepreneurship on my website.
+At least I was trying to because no one was reading my blogs.
 I thought of YouTube.
 What if I figured out how to make good videos?
 If Ilearned how to edit them,what might happen?
 What if I figured out how the algorithm works?

 KNOWLEDGE ABOUT YOUTUBE BROUGHT CONFIDENCE